sQuidcard Terms & Conditions - Consumer Portal

 For biometric systems that also use a card as an identifier:

-If your card, which is used as an identifier in conjunction with a biometric system, is lost, stolen or is faulty, then please contact the scheme partner immediately.
+If you have a card which is used as an identifier on campus in conjunction with a biometric system, and it is lost, stolen or is faulty, then please contact your campus scheme partner immediately.

 Separate replacement card arrangements and fees may apply for cards issued by our partners.
-For terms and conditions applying to school, campus, transit or Council cards, please refer to your sQuid issuer.
+For terms and conditions applying to your particular school, campus, or transit card, please refer to the scheme partner.

 For international cards:

-If your card has been lost, stolen, or is faulty, please contact firstname.lastname@example.org or the scheme partner.
+We provide sQuid cards for particular purposes in international settings, through our partners.
+If you are outside the United Kingdom and your sQuid card has been lost, stolen, or is faulty, please contact firstname.lastname@example.org or the scheme partner that issued the card.

-Our customers are important to us, and we believe each customer has the right to a fair, swift and courteous service at all times.
+Our customers are important to us, and each customer has the right to a fair, swift and courteous service at all times.
 If you are unhappy with the service that you have received from us, you have the right to complain.
+We do not tolerate abuse of our staff.

-To view our customer complaint procedure, please click here.
+To view our customer complaint procedure, please visit our customer complaints procedure page.

 Value stored on your sQuid account is not covered by the Financial Services Compensation Scheme.
 We do not offer any other compensation schemes to cover losses claimed in connection with your sQuid card.